Some overseas Filipino workers have plenty of time to spare online during their days off.

 Provide information and help in research activities for projects and campaigns.
-There are plenty of jobs related to this at freelancer.com or elance.com where you can bid the amount of work and your rates.
+There are plenty of jobs related to this at freelancer.com or elance.com, where you can bid on the amount of work and your rates.

 12. Start a catering business.

-Cook and serve for birthday parties, meetings and other special events.
-While this work doesn’t exclusively confine you to the home — you need to visit the venue, arrange food and utensils — work is mostly done in kitchens where you can focus your work.
+Cook and serve for birthday parties, meetings, and other special events.
+While this work doesn’t exclusively confine you to the home — you need to visit the venue, and arrange food and utensils — work is mostly done in kitchens where you can focus your work.

 13. Do buy and sell online.